 During the burning of the city, Onassis lost four uncles, an aunt, and a cousin who were burned to death in a church where 500 Christians were seeking shelter from the Great Fire of Smyrna.

-Yet Onassis did not follow the majority of ethnic Greeks who fled to the homeland.
-Instead, using travel documents which granted him refugee status, he chose to take up residence in Buenos Aires, Argentina.
+Onassis along with the majority of ethnic Greeks fled to the homeland.
+A year later he left Athens using a Nansen passport as a stateless refugee, choosing to take up residence in Buenos Aires, Argentina.

 Speaking four languages, he managed to secure a job in the British United River Plate Telephone Company.
 His clever and tenacious character led him to make the most out of his routine job at the telephone company.